Best Flutterwave Brokers 2024

 Flutterwave is a fast-growing payment gateway solution that offers a quick, secure and cheap method for traders when depositing and withdrawing from broker accounts.
 With simple backend API integration, users can opt for their preferred payment method when trading.
 However, it is not as widely offered by brokers as other popular payment methods.
 Nonetheless, Flutterwave provides great flexibility for traders, especially those in Africa, the UK or the US.

-How Does Flutterwave Work?
+How Does Flutterwave Work With My Trading Account?

-Brokers sign up and create a business account with Flutterwave so that they can offer it s a payment method for their clients to fund and empty trading accounts.
+Brokers sign up and create a business account with Flutterwave so that they can offer it as a payment method for their clients to fund and empty trading accounts.
 Flutterwave allows traders to choose any payment method on the broker’s website all with API integration.

 As a trader, you do not need to create an account with Flutterwave to choose this payment method on your broker’s website.
 Your provider would have already created a business account for you to be able to use Flutterwave.